akeneo/pim-api-docs/content/concepts/asset-manager.md

 ### Source file

-The `source` property allows you to define in which attribute value is stored the media file you want to use as the source file for your transformation.
+The `source` property allows you to define in which attribute value the media file you want to use as the source file for your transformation is stored.

 It follows this format:
 ```json